exercism/docs/building/tracks/shared-files.md

 These are handled by Exercism directly and do not need to be touched by track-maintainers.
 They are augmented by, and intertwined with, the track-specific files below, to provide contextual information to a student.
-For example, the `tests.md` is almagamated with the `cli.md` file to provide instructions to users using the CLI on how to get help, where as the `debug.md` is shown in the editor next to the instructions and introductions.
+For example, the `tests.md` is amalgamated with the `cli.md` file to provide instructions to users using the CLI on how to get help, where as the `debug.md` is shown in the editor next to the instructions and introductions.

 ## Track-specific files